stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

     ... app = createdApp;
     ... });

-The code above will create a new Application, which we can use later to do stuff
+The code above will create a new `Application`, which we can use later to do stuff like:
-like:

 - Create user accounts.
 - Log users into their account.